Subscribing to eduroam

 The eduroam Connector Agreement (legal agreement to use eduroam in the U.S.) is available to sign via Docusign.
 A PDF review copy is available here.

-Please note: please complete this evaluation only if you are with your institution's IT staff (this is not for individual users).
+Please note: please complete this evaluation only if you are with your institution's IT staff and have sufficient authority to modify your institution's IT infrastructure to permit testing.

-Don't forget to come back to sign the eduroam Connector Agreement before your 45-day trial period ends.
+Don't forget to come back to sign the eduroam Connector Agreement before your 90-day trial period ends.

 Service Provider Only